NikkkhilRam/frontend/README.md

-# Blog Application Frontend
+# Blog Application Backend

-Welcome to the BitBrew frontend!
+Welcome to the BitBrew Backend!
 This project is built using TypeScript, ReactJS, Tailwind CSS, Redux for state management,(https://github.com/NikkkhilRam/frontend-bitbrew.git)  and integrates with a backend built using Node.js, Express, and MongoDB .
 The application includes authentication and supports full CRUD (Create, Read, Update, Delete) operations for blog posts.

 ## Features